CASE STUDY 3

 A financial entanglement

-Claire and Nathan had been married for a number of years when they approached us as they progressed towards a divorce.
+Claire and Nathan had been married for a number of years when they approached us as they progressed towards a divorce and needed to discuss their finances and how they could resolve their issues moving forward.

-They were busy professionals, in their later years of their working lives, and they had complex, inter-related, financial affairs.
-They owned a large house with a joint mortgage and a property in Spain.
-They also owned a number of shares and had multiple savings accounts.
-There seemed to be no way in which their financial affairs could ever be sorted out and Claire, in particular, had considered taking Nathan to court.
+There seemed to be no way in which their financial affairs could ever be sorted out with their current tension and disagreements.
+Claire, in particular, had considered taking Nathan to court in order to find a resolution.
 She earned a little less than Nathan and felt that she had been held back in her career to look after the children.
 She wanted an additional share of the divorce settlement to make up for this lost income.

 Mediation meetings